William Sandford: Failure of William Sandford Limited

 Doubters later pointed to the risk of investing in an under-capitalised company, with a board controlled by Sandford, with the management run by Sandford, and in which the bulk of the already issued shares were in the hands of Sandford himself—who stood to benefit greatly if the company obtained new capital—and to Sandford having taken recent decisions to buy assets for the company, from himself, on favourable terms.
 William Sandford Limited was a public company in name but was run more like a private family company.
 There was also a view that the raising was intended to get the bank out of its predicament, using money from the public to pay down the company's borrowings.

 Charles Hoskins applied for 10,000 of the shares but changed his mind when he saw the books of the company.
 There had been no real attempt made to interest large investors in taking up shares.
 Applications closed on 14 October 1907.
 The raising was a failure, with applications for only 18,599 shares—a significant portion were shares allocated to directors—and the money raised was returned to subscribers.

 The main commercial banking creditor, Commercial Banking Co. of Sydney, refused to lend more money by overdraft in October 1907.
 William Sandford Limited needed working capital (£25,000) just to continue operation and cash (£45,000) to complete the enhancements to the plant.
-It was apparent, by the end of November 1907, that the company was failing to meet deliveries under the Government's seven year iron and steel contract.
 The erection of an imported 24-inch mill, needed to roll rails, had yet to be completed.
+Sandford claimed to have made a successful test run of the new mill on 19 October 1907.
+Moreover, economic operation of the mill would require the addition of live rolls and another two 15-ton steel furnaces, to keep it supplied with enough steel.
+That came to £45,000, once other items such as cranes and a duplication of the sheet mill were added.